MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/copy-clone-work-items.md

 ::: moniker range=">= azure-devops-2019"

 There are two types of copy functions you can use.
-The first is to duplicate a single work item, referred to as copy or clone.
-Also, you can choose to change the project or work item type when copying/cloning a work item.
+The first is to copy or duplicate a single work item, referred to as copy or clone.

 ::: moniker-end

 ::: moniker range="< azure-devops-2019"

 There are two types of copy functions you can use.
-The first is to duplicate a single work item, referred to as copy or clone.
+The first is to copy or duplicate a single work item, referred to as copy or clone.

 ::: moniker-end

-The second copy function is to copy a multi-selected list of work items to the clipboard, referred to as copy as HTML or copy to clipboard.
+The second function is to copy a multi-selected list of work items to the clipboard, referred to as copy as HTML or copy to clipboard.

 ::: moniker range="< azure-devops-2019"